akuchlous/system-design/README.md

-Certainly!
 Here's the 60-day system design course outline with relevant links and articles:

 **Day 1-2: Introduction to System Design**
 - Overview of system design concepts